Hammer2900/AdditionalPylons/README.md

 # AdditionalPylons
-Starcraft 2 AI Bot written in python using the python-sc2 API.
+Starcraft 2 Bot written in python using the python-sc2 API.
 Uses intelligence gathered to build a response with units to counter the known enemy units.

 Currently competes on the [Starcraft 2 AI ladder](http://sc2ai.net/)